Influence of a mortality trade-off on the spreading rate of cane toads fronts: Proof of : the acceleration regime

-Since the left hand side does not depend on $T$, this provides the desired uniform lower bound.
-For any $x \leq \eta_{\underline a}(T)^{3/2}$, we may simply decrease $c_2$ appropriately and argue as above, thus finishing the proof of \Cref{prop:lowerboundacc}. \end{proof}
+Since the left hand side does not depend on $T$ and {$V_{r,s}$ is positive due to the maximum principle}, this provides the desired uniform lower bound.
+For any $x \leq \eta_{\underline a}(T)^{3/2}$, we may simply decrease $c_2$ appropriately and argue as above, thus finishing the proof of Proposition~\ref{prop:lowerboundacc}. \end{proof}